aoloe/scribus-project/export-content/export-content.md

 The best current option is to use the export python script, but it won't retain any formatting.

 The epub exporter might be abused for exporting content, but it would be useful to have a way to export the content to html or ODT.

+It would be even more valuable to have a way to make a round trip and allow proofreading with external tools.